DBS and Occupational Health Check Guidance

 Additionally, if you are involved in any incidents of a criminal nature throughout your course you are required to declare this, and this will be subject to the Faculty’s Fitness to Practice procedures.
 The University reserves the right to ask you to apply and pay for a new DBS certificate.

-The Disclosure and Barring Service will not issue copies, and nor can the University get another DBS certificate, you would have to apply again from the very beginning of the process and this would incur another cost of £38 plus the verification cost of approximately £7.00 therefore you must keep your DBS certificate safe.
-The University's relevant DBS Team can help support you with this process.
+The Disclosure and Barring Service will not issue copies, and nor can the University get another DBS certificate, you would have to apply again from the very beginning of the process and this would incur another cost of £61.40 paid direct to Know Your People once you are sent a DBS link.
+It is imperative that you keep your DBS certificate safe.
+The University relevant DBS Team can help support you with this process.

 If you receive a caution, reprimand, or conviction AFTER you have received an Enhanced Disclosure certificate, you must inform the University immediately by contacting FEHWsuitability@wlv.ac.uk /FSEDBS@wlv.ac.uk – do not disclose any detail at this stage, we will contact you upon receipt of your initial email.